 Why you need a grain moisture meter

-While there are ingeneous ways to estimate the moisture content in grains like biting the kernel or tossing a handful of grains to listen for the sound they make, the best way to measure the moisture content in grains in to use a grain moisture meter as it offers precise and accurate measurements, letting you know whether your grains are dry enough or if they should be dried some more.
+While there are ingenious ways to estimate the moisture content in grains, the best way is to use a grain moisture meter.
+As it offers precise and accurate measurements, letting you know whether your grains are dry enough or if they should be dried some more.
+Ingenious ways like biting the kernel or tossing a handful of grains to listen for the sound they make do not offer such benefits.

 Types of grain moisture meters and how they work